 Wasting food is one of the quickest and easiest ways you can burn money.
-By making a simple meal plan for the 7-10 days before you move, using things that are already in your kitchen is a great way to save money and avoid unnecessary waste when you’re moving house.
+Making a simple and cheap meal plan for the 7-10 days before you move, using things that are already in your kitchen is a great way to save money and avoid unnecessary waste when you’re moving house.

 By running your cupboards and your fridge-freezer empty, you’ll save money by not having to throw away any food that gets defrosted or a little too warm during your move.
 Depending on how much you can run down, you might end up saving a little space on the moving truck - which we all know is going to help you with your bottom line!

 If you’re not careful, purchasing all-new packing materials like bubble wrap, moving blankets, scrunch paper and moving boxes could add up to become one big expense.
-Instead, try your hand at sourcing free packing materials - this works especially well for packing resources such as moving boxes or packing paper.
+Instead, think cheap and try your hand at sourcing free packing materials!
+This works especially well for packing resources such as moving boxes or packing paper.

 We’d recommend asking for free packing materials from:

 - Home improvement / DIY stores, like Bunnings

 - Shout-out to friends on social media